1979 Portuguese local elections

-The left-wing United People Alliance dominated the election in the municipalities of the South of the country, gathering more than 60% of the voting.
+The left-wing United People Alliance dominated the election in the municipalities of the South of the country, gathering more than 60 percent of the votes.

-Turnout in these elections increased compared with the 1976 election, as 71.7% of the electorate cast a ballot, the highest turnout recorded in a nationwide local election.
+Turnout in these elections increased compared with the 1976 election, as 71.7 percent of the electorate cast a ballot, the highest turnout recorded in a nationwide local election.

+Electoral system

+All 305 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
+Each party or coalition must present a list of candidates.
+The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
+The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.

 Parties

 The main political forces involved in the election were: